-- c) Issued continued - x) Completed a non-brokered private placement on September 28, 2016 by issuing 2,400,000 units ("Unit") at a price of \$0.125 per Unit for gross proceeds of \$300,000.
+- viii) Completed a non-brokered private placement on March 6, 2017 by issuing 5,000,000 units ("Unit") at a price of \$0.125 per Unit for gross proceeds of \$625,000.
 Each Unit consists of one common share and a half non-transferable warrant.
 Each whole warrant entitles the holder to purchase one additional common share for a 3 year period at a price of \$0.20.
-In connection with the financing, the Company paid \$2,500 as a cash finder's fee and issued 20,000 finder's warrants, each of which is exercisable into one Unit at a price of \$0.125 for a period of 18 months.
+In connection with the financing, the Company paid \$21,700 as a cash finder's fee and issued 173,600 finder's warrants, each of which is exercisable into one Unit at a price of \$0.125 for a period of 18 months.
 Each finder's warrant consists of one common share and one half non-transferable warrant exercisable for a 3 year period at a price of \$0.20.
-The value of the finder's warrants was determined to be \$1,050 and was calculated using the Black-Scholes option pricing model.
+The value of the finder's warrants was determined to be \$8,072 and was calculated using the Black-Scholes option pricing model.
 Under the residual value approach, no value was assigned to the warrant component of the Units.
-The Company incurred additional share issue costs of \$9,850 in connection with this financing.
+The Company incurred additional share issue costs of \$19,272 in connection with this financing. - ix) Completed a non-brokered private placement on August 16, 2017 by issuing 1,785,715 units ("Unit") at a price of \$0.14 per Unit for gross proceeds of \$250,000.
+Each Unit consists of one common share and a half non-transferable warrant.
+Each whole warrant entitles the holder to purchase one additional common share for a 3 year period at a price of \$0.20.
+In connection with the financing, the Company paid \$3,654 as a cash finder's fee and issued 26,100 finder's warrants, each of which is exercisable into one common share at a price of \$0.14 for a period of 3 years.
+The value of the finder's warrants was determined to be \$2,025 and was calculated using the Black-Scholes option pricing model.
+Under the residual value approach, \$44,643 was assigned to the warrant component of the Units.
+The Company incurred additional share issue costs of \$17,826 in connection with this financing. - x) During the year ended September 30, 2017, the Company issued common shares pursuant to the exercise of 221,875 finder's warrants for cash proceeds of \$22,188.

-10. STOCK OPTIONS AND WARRANTS
+B. STOCK OPTIONS AND WARRANTS